michelkana/lendingclub/CS109aLendingClub_Models.md

 ## Features Selection

 Our goal is now to do exploratory analysis using predictive models in order to find important features in closed loans.
+There are different ways to do this.

 Statistical tests can be used to select features that have the strongest relationship with the response variable.

 The Recursive Feature Elimination works by recursively removing variables and building a model on those variables that remain.
 Model accuracy is used to select the variables which contribute the most to the response.

-In this section we use a model-based approach of features selection using bagged trees and PCA.
+In this section, we start with manual features selection, later we use a model-based approach of features selection using bagged trees and PCA.